Israeli minister urges Germany and EU to send inspectors to Gaza

 He said Germany should bring together EU leaders to help find a lasting settlement for Gaza.

 Lieberman said he was not suggesting the despatch of troops or police.
-"But Germany and the EU need to send inspectors to Gaza to control the trade the Palestinians conduct with neighboring states."
+"But Germany and the EU need to send inspectors to Gaza to control the trade the Palestinians conduct with neighbouring states."

-Germany, France and Britain have proposed reactivating a European Union mission on the Egypt-Gaza border to help stabilize the enclave, a German diplomatic source said on Wednesday.
+Germany, France and Britain have proposed reactivating a European Union mission on the Egypt-Gaza border to help stabilise the enclave, a German diplomatic source said on Wednesday.

 German Foreign Minister Frank-Walter Steinmeier told Bild: "Together with our European partners we are prepared to play a part - for example with an EU mission to monitor border crossings.
 We are holding intensive talks with all sides to work out what would be necessary for this."